 As a frequent performer of the works of Bach, Lawrence’s credits include the Evangelist in both the Christmas Oratorio with the Harvard-Radcliffe Chorus, and the St. John Passion with the Cathedral Choirs and Orchestra of St. John the Divine.
 He has sung as a soloist in the St. John Passion and St. Matthew Passion with the New Mexico Philharmonic, Saint Thomas Choir, Kalamazoo Bach Festival, Bach Society of St. Louis, and the Back Bay Chorale.
 Last season, he appeared in a program of Cantatas with American Classical Orchestra, the B Minor Mass with the Bach Society of St. Louis, and in Schmücke dich, o liebe Seele, BWV 180 with the Bach Choir of Bethlehem.
-This season he returns to the Cathedral of St. John The Divine as a soloist in the St. John Passion.
+This season he once again joins the Bach Choir in Sie werden aus Saba alle kommen, BWV 65, and he returns to the Cathedral of St. John The Divine as a soloist in the B Minor Mass.

 Active in the performance of contemporary works, Lawrence made his company debut in Oliver Knussen’s Where the Wild Things Are at New York City Opera, and sang in the American Stage Premiere of Elliott Carter's opera What Next? at Tanglewood.
 Concert engagements have included the American Premiere of Nico Muhly’s My Days with viol consort Fretwork, Arvo Pärt’s Passio with Boston Modern Orchestra Project, and a tribute concert for Elliott Carter at Juilliard, in Mad Regales.